 Rating 9.2, Prices start from $27 for Double room

 And that’s it for now!
 I’d love to know if this guide on the things to do in Lampang Thailand has helped you.
-Let me know if you have any questions and let me know if you go.
+Let me know if you have any questions and let me know if there is more to add.